 Steve Jobs made the big announcement about the release of iPad 2 in the past two weeks.
 We learned yesterday that it will be released in Canada on March 25th – first in Apple Stores and then in distributors’ stores @ 5 PM.
-Here’s the YouTube video in case you want to see the release advertisement.
+The big release promises:

 - all-out-graphics performance improvement

 I’m not writing this post to give free advertising for the new Apple iPad 2.
 I’m writing this because of the release of the iPad 2 reminded me that there is an increasing push into mobile browsing.
 If you are providing web content, you need to be aware of how your site looks on mobile networks and if necessary, address site issues mobile browsing might create.
 The last thing you want it to drive someone to another site because yours isn’t working!